 All students are required to take 6 units in Cultural Diversity.
 An appreciation of cultural diversity is an important aspect of NDNU's social justice mission and CDiv courses are concerned with exploring cultural differences in a mindful effort to advance this aspect of our mission.
 Cultural diversity is integral to CDiv courses and cultural diversity content is presented throughout the course.
 Therefore, the number of CDiv units awarded for any course will equal the total number of units of that course (for example, any 3-unit CDiv course will be worth three CDiv units).
 Cultural Diversity courses may be used also to fulfill other General Education requirements (except Culture and Language) or requirements within the major.
 (Students in BS programs may not apply a Culture and Language course to both the Culture and Language requirement and the Cultural Diversity requirement).
-Courses fulfilling this requirement carry the notation (CDiv) after their title.
 Check the course descriptions in this Catalog and the listings in each semester's class schedule.